Multi-Location Business Networking: Connecting Branch Offices Securely

 Lesson from the Field

-We once set up a TP-Link VPN to connect a carpet store to its warehouse.
-The tunnel worked fine initially, but two weeks later we discovered a serious security vulnerability that went unpatched for months.
-We had to scramble and replace the entire setup.
-That business now runs on UniFi Site Magic without any issues.
+We once deployed a consumer-grade VPN router to connect a carpet store to its warehouse.
+The tunnel functioned initially, but a security vulnerability discovered two weeks later went unpatched for months due to discontinued firmware support.
+The complete system replacement required to address this issue cost more than investing in business-grade equipment from the start.
+That business now runs on UniFi Site Magic with automatic security updates.

 The modern approach uses centralized management and automated configuration.
 Software-defined networking (SD-WAN) and cloud-managed platforms handle the complexity behind the scenes.
 You define which sites connect to which resources, and the system handles routing, failover, and security.